Yellowjackets (TV series): Release

 A premiere for the series was held on November 10, 2021, at the Hollywood Legion Post 43 in Los Angeles.
 Yellowjackets debuted on Showtime on November 14.
 The second season premiered on March 26, 2023, and the episodes became available two days earlier to stream for Showtime subscribers.
-In November 2024, it was announced that the third season is set to premiere on February 14, 2025, before making its air debut two days later.
+In November 2024, it was announced that the third season would premiere on February 14, 2025 for Paramount+ subscribers with the Paramount+ with Showtime plan, before making its air debut on Showtime two days later.
+The fourth and the final season is set to premiere on November 20, 2026 for subscribers with the Paramount+ Premium plan, before making its air debut on Showtime two days later.

 The first season was released on DVD and manufactured-on-demand Blu-ray on July 19, 2022.
 The second season was released on DVD and Blu-ray on October 10, 2023.
+The third season is set to be released on DVD on November 3, 2026.